The oriented chromatic number of random graphs of bounded degree

 \section{Upper Bounds}

-In this section we use the second moment method to get upper bounds for $\chio(\vec{\mathcal{M}}(n,m))$ and $\chio(\vec{\mathcal{C}}(n,d))$ by finding values of $k$ for which oriented colourings are likely to exist.
+In this section we use the second moment method to find values of $k$ for which oriented colourings of $\vec{\mathcal{M}}(n,m)$ and $\vec{\mathcal{C}}(n,d)$ exist with positive probability.
 To simplify the calculations, we narrow our consideration to particularly well-behaved oriented colourings.
 If $T$ is a tournament on $k$ vertices, then a $T$-colouring of $\vec{C}$ is a colouring with a homomorphism onto $T$.
 We call a $k$-colouring (oriented or otherwise) \textit{equitable} if there are $\frac{n}{k}$ vertices of each colour.
 Note that this condition requires that $n$ is divisible by $k$.
 We make that assumption throughout this section and discuss how to modify these arguments for $n$ not a multiple of $k$ in Section~\ref{ssec:divisibility}.

 Let $c > 0 $ be real and $k \ge 3$ be an integer such that there exists a doubly regular tournament of order $k$, denoted $T_k$.
 Let $Y$ be the number of equitable $T_k$ oriented colourings of $\vec{\mathcal{M}}(n,m=cn)$.
 The first moment is straightforward to calculate.